Krzysztof-Krol/Album-Edictorum/README.md

 # Album-Edictorum
 A plugin to Google Chrome.
 To-do list inspired by 'Sword Art Online' series.
-I learned some JS basics with this.
+I learned some JS basics working on this.